Blea503/GettingAndCleaningData-ProgAssign1/README.md

  6. For each unique combination of subject and activity, summarize the data by calculating the mean of the values
  7. Rename columns to indicate this is the mean of the column and not the actual value.
  8. Finally, write the data to a file using write.table(), for later use.

+## Steps
+ 1. Prepare directory with data sets and code.
+ 2. Optionally, set the sample.rows configuration value to a small number (such as 10) for development purposes.
+ 3. Execute run_analysis.R in the correct working directory.
+ 4. Output is the har_data_means.txt.
+This may take a few seconds to run.